-F. DEVELOPING AND FINALIZING THE CONFERENCE PROGRAM DOCUMENT
+F. DEVELOPING AND FINALIZING THE CONFERENCE PROGRAM

 Starting with the 2019 conference, a printed conference program is no longer produced and attendees rely on an expanded conference website and mobile app for all conference information.
 Handouts are also minimized and discouraged to reduce paper and printing.
-While the program document is produced by the Graphic Designer based on a long-standing multi-part format, conference specific material is generated by the CHC for inclusion.
-The Chapter-appointed Conference Program Coordinator, under the direction of the VP Conference, has the key responsibility of coordinating the assembly and review of the conference program, document, but the CHC, contractors, and VP Conferences have essential roles in preparing, reviewing and editing this information document.
-The Conference Program Coordinator is the primary point of contact for the Graphic Designer to receive items to format and edit.
+The Chapter-appointed Conference Program Coordinator, under the direction of the VP Conference, has the key responsibility of coordinating the assembly and review of the conference program, but the CHC, contractors, and VP Conferences have essential roles in preparing, reviewing and editing this information The Conference Program Coordinator is the primary point of contact for the Graphic Designer to receive items to format and edit.
 Once information is finalized, it is provided to the Conference Administrative Coordinator to post on the conference website and mobile app.

 As planning for the conference progresses, information is loaded onto the conference website.

-The first piece of the conference program-document is the Conference-at-a-Glance.
+The first piece of the conference program is the Conference-at-a-Glance.
 Once the first formatted version of the Glance is completed, it is posted on the conference website at the start of early registration.
-The Glance will undergo subsequent updates which are posted on the conference -website.
-The Conference Program Coordinator will oversee the revisions -to the Glance to make sure it includes the latest and most accurate information.
+The Glance will undergo subsequent updates which are posted on the conference website.
+The Conference Program Coordinator will oversee the revisions to the Glance to make sure it includes the latest and most accurate information.
 The Glance is eventually included in the Cal Planner conference issue.

 The Glance from a recent conference is provided in Appendix L. The Glance outlines the conference schedule which typically includes 10-11 session blocks with 9-12 sessions per block for a total of about 100 regular sessions over 3-1/2 days.
 Additionally, the special events are shown in the Glance (e.g. the keynote plenaries, Diversity Summit and Awards Ceremony.)
-The number of session blocks and sessions within each block is highly dependent on the 53 capacity of the conference facility.
+The number of session blocks and sessions within each block is highly dependent on the capacity of the conference facility.
 While each CHC may consider modifications to the schedule, any changes should be discussed with the VP Conferences and Conference Manager.

-The next step of program development occurs with the assembling of final descriptions and essential information for the conferences sessions, mobile workshops, plenaries and special events.
-The responsibility for these various items areis distributed among the CHC and VP Conferences with the Conference Program Coordinator serving as the point person for receiving this information and managing the various edits.
-Some of the material is provided directly to the Conference Administrative Coordinator for posting on the conference website, while other materials are forwarded to Ithe Graphic Designer to create an enhanced document ultimately designs and produces the consolidated program document for posting as well as later inclusion in the Cal Planner conference printing, and takes the lead in assembling the sponsor/exhibitor ads that are included in the document.

-Assemblingissue.
-Assembling and producing the conference program document starts in earnest about threewo months prior to the conference.
-The document must be finalized and sent to the printer several weeks before the conference.

-While the bulk of the program is the daily conference schedule, the first part of the program provides important information.
-Some of the information pieces is prepared have been written up earlier for posting on the conference website, including the announcements of mobile workshops, pre-conference sessions, plenary speakers, student activities, the opening reception and other special events.
-The Graphic Designer will provide an outline of the information to be included in the program document, which consists of three primary parts:
+The next step of program development occurs with the assembling of final descriptions and essential information for the conference sessions, mobile workshops, plenaries and special events.
+The responsibility for these various items is distributed among the CHC and VP Conferences with the Conference Program Coordinator serving as the point person for receiving this information and managing the various edits.
+Some of the material is provided directly to the Conference Administrative Coordinator for posting on the conference website, while other materials are forwarded to the Graphic Designer to create an enhanced document for posting as well as later inclusion in the Cal Planner conference issue.
+Assembling and producing the conference program starts in earnest about three months prior to the conference.
+Some of the information is prepared earlier for posting on the conference website, including the announcements of mobile workshops, pre-conference sessions, plenary speakers, student activities, the opening reception and other special events.